BlueSkyDragon16/BlueSkyDragon16.github.io/README.md

-Hello
+Hello,

-this is a place for me to practice my html and to try and display whjat i have learned
+This is a place for me to practice my html and to try and display whjat I have learned.